 The good news: if you are an Amazon Prime member, it is easy to get 5% cash back from all of your Amazon spending all year long.
 And if you spend a lot of money at Amazon, the savings can be significant.

-With this credit card, you get 5% back at Amazon.com with an eligible Prime membership.
+With this credit card, you Earn 5% back at Amazon.com and Whole Foods Market with eligible Prime membership, 2% back at restaurants, gas stations, and drugstores, and 1% back on all other purchases.

 There is no annual fee, no earning caps and no foreign transaction fees.